Toilet Training With A Puppy or Adult Dog

 See my article and Video Clips on how to stop this.
 The Jingler

-These make excellent devices for taking a dogs mind off of his solitude when stuffed with his favourite treats such as cheese, liver or kibble, It is believed that a dog is most upset during the first hour after an owner leaves.
-The Bone/Kong or Cube stuffed with goodies becomes the centre of the dog's attention for an hour or so while he tries his hardest to extract the food from them
+As mentioned above I sell treats for training and for long lasting treats to help teething and teeth cleanliness It is believed that a dog is most upset during the first hour after an owner leaves.
+The Calves Hooves or Bulls Pizzle becomes the centre of the dog's attention for an hour or so while he chews away on them.

 This allows the owner to slip out without a fuss.
-When you return home, remove the bone from the dog's crate, let him out, put him into a sit and poke the remaining food out onto the floor for the dog's consumption.
-Now the bone/kong/cube gets put away until next time.
-After a week or so of this the dog will not worry about "Where's my owner going?" but will think "Where's my bone?"
+When you return home, remove the Hoof or Pizzle from the dog's crate, exchanging it for a Sprat or Beef jerky.
+After a week or so the dog will not worry about "Where's my owner going?" but will think "Where's my Chew?"

-If you feed and water your dog on a schedule, your dog will eliminate on a schedule.
+Establish Meal Periods: If you feed and water your dog on a schedule, your dog will eliminate on a schedule.
 FREE FEEDING YOUR DOG WILL MAKE THE JOB OF HOUSE TRAINING MUCH MORE DIFFICULT.
-First, establish meal periods. three to four meal periods for young puppies under 12 weeks and a single or a double meal period for adult dogs.
+First, establish meal periods.
+Under 12 weeks 4 meals a day after 12 weeks 3 meals until either 6 months or the puppy drops the middle feed whichever is the sooner, Single or double meals for adult dogs.

 Each time your dog finishes, praise him while offering a food reinforcement (a treat).
 When he has finished, take him for a walk as a reward!
-If your dog fails to eliminate in 5 minutes, take him inside, crate him for a half-hour and then try again.
+If your dog fails to eliminate in 5 minutes, take him inside, crate him for 15 minutes, then try again.

-Each time you take your dog outside say, "Outside".
-Soon he will learn what outside means Then, if the dog inappropriately urinates inside in your presence, say "Outside" and take him to "his spot".
-"Outside" becomes an instructive command because it directs the dog to the appropriate elimination place and it is a reprimand because of the tone of voice you use as the Behaviour is occurring, thus acting as a negative reinforcement.
+The Instructive Reprimand: Each time you take your dog outside say, "Outside" or whatever word you want.
+Soon he will learn what outside means Then if the dog inappropriately urinates inside in your presence, say "Outside" and take him to "his spot".
+"Outside" becomes an instructive command because it directs the dog to the appropriate elimination place and it is a reprimand because of the tone of voice you use as the Behaviour is occurring, thus acting as negative reinforcement.

 There is a device called a pee pole which is a pheromone impregnated device that is supposed to aid toileting.
 I have had mixed responses to this aid, with some dogs it works well, particularly if you want them to go in a particular spot.
-With other dogs I find they pull them up and chew them, therefore they are useless in that circumstances.
+With other dogs I find they pull them up and chew them, therefore, they are useless in that circumstance.

 © Stan Rawlinson 2004